Xoeseko/sdg.market/_posts/2019-03-30-general-project-presentation.md

 Our idea is to provide a platform where any project, favorizing those that address SDGs, can be shared and receive contributions from the community at large.
 One great advantage is that a solution that has worked in a certain context can also be re-used by the community.
 We are also tackling the sustainability issue from a new angle that hasn't been used very much in open source development.
 The market idea comes from the fact that we give tokens to anyone who contributes to a project.
 These tokens can then be purchased providing financing to the developer community that helped but also to the project itself.
 The purchase of tokens thus also acts as a valuation mechanism.

 ### Current status
 We have already built the first version of our platform which computes the tokens based on the number of characters added or removed by a certain actor.
 We have also implemented an optional more complex algorithm that computes the Levenshtein difference between two contributions to get a more precise picture.
-On the current platform accessible at sdevs.ml it is possible to add projects and track the evolution of their value based on the implemented algorithms.
+On the current platform accessible at [developers.market](http://developers.market/) it is possible to add projects and track the evolution of their value based on the implemented algorithms.

 ### Next steps